dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 Limit this Context by an arbitrary function.
 If the `func` function returns `True`, the Context will be active, otherwise it will not be.
 The app and window objects are passed in for use, but any arbitrary code and data source can be used.

-This [Command](Commands.md) starts a blockquote entry on a new line, when saying `🔊 quoted`, but only in files with the ".md" extension in the title.
+This Voice Command starts a blockquote entry on a new line, when saying `🔊 quoted`, but only in files with the ".md" extension in the title.

 ```python
 from talon.voice import Context, press, Str